-Local Rule 7.1(d) governs the briefing schedules for all motions.
+The Court enforces Local Rule 7.1(d) with respect to responses to motions, even when the motion hearing is set far in advance, although the Court may grant an extension if requests are timely filed.
 Attorneys who do not respond to motions in a timely fashion may not be permitted to argue before the Court during oral argument.
 The Court will accept reply briefs if filed pursuant to Local Rule 7.1.
 Sur-replies are not permitted unless new law has emerged since the response was filed.

-No party may file more than one motion for summary judgment without obtaining leave of the Court.
+No party may file more than one motion for summary judgment without obtaining leave of court.

 For citations to unpublished cases, Judge Levy prefers Westlaw citations.
 There is no need to attach unpublished cases as an exhibit unless the case is unavailable on Westlaw.